Item 23: Avoid wildcard imports

 | ~~~~~~~~~~~~~~~~~~~~~~~~~

-Firstly, if you control the source of the wildcard import, then the concerns given above disappear.
-For example, it's common for a test module to do import super::*;.
-It's also possible for crates that use modules primarily as a way of dividing up code to have:
+If you do control the source of the wildcard import, then the previously mentioned concerns disappear.
+For example, it's common for a test module to do use super::*;.
+It's also possible for crates that use modules primarily as a way of dividing up code to have a wildcard import from an internal module:

 mod thing;